chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

 ![Screenshot](images/endpoint%20response.png)

 (step 13) Swagger provided a simple way to understand the request and response format of the API.
-Azure ML provided a `swagger.json` file that allow us to run a swagger server in our local environment.
-On two separate terminal windows, we can run the `serve.py` and `swagger.sh` file, which allow us access swagger with our local host.
-We can then type in "https://localhost" into our browser, then swagger server will be loaded up.
-Then we will replace the default url with `http://localhost:8000/swagger.json` to view our API's documentation
+Azure ML provided a `swagger.json` file that allow us to run a swagger server in your local environment.
+On two separate terminal windows, you can run the `serve.py` and `swagger.sh` file, which allow us access swagger with our local host.
+You can then type in "https://localhost" into your browser, then swagger server will be loaded up.
+Then you will replace the default url with `http://localhost:8000/swagger.json` to view the API's documentation

 The swagger server looks like the following,